larnin/Spectrum/README.md

 ### What is Spectrum?
 Spectrum is a simple, yet powerful extension system for Refract Studios' game [Distance](http://survivethedistance.com/)
-It allows you to write custom Lua scripts and DLL plugins to customize the game's experience and make it do things the original game's developers didn't even think about.
-It's being constantly updated by one of the Distance community members.
+It allows you to write DLL plugins to customize the game's experience and make it do things the original game's developers didn't even think about.
+It's being constantly updated by one of the Distance community members (sans small development breaks).

 ### Getting unstable versions
 [AppVeyor artifacts](https://ci.appveyor.com/project/Ciastex/spectrum/build/artifacts) page contains the binaries for the latest commit.